carvel-dev/carvel/content/ytt/docs/latest/lang-ref-ytt-schema.md

   is not set to `True`, this results in an error.

 Notes:
-- Schema must be defined _before_ any other files containing YAML can be processed.
-Therefore, a file containing a Schema document must not contain other kinds of documents.
+- a file containing a Schema document must not contain other kinds of documents.
+This is because schema must be defined _before_ templates can be processed.
 - files containing Schema documents will be detected among input files (i.e. those specified by `-f`).
 - the first file containing a Schema document establishes the "base".
 Subsequent files containing Schema documents are overlayed onto the "base" in the order they appear (identically to how Data Values files are processed).